Who Can Write an ESA Letter?

 If you need an emotional support animal, talk with your mental health professional about your condition and your concerns.
 Together, you can decide what type of pet would best meet your needs.

-If you already have a pet that's appropriate and fulfills a therapeutic need, your mental health professional can write an ESA letter so you can have your rights upheld.
+If you already have a pet that's appropriate and fulfills a therapeutic need, your can write an ESA letter so you can have your rights upheld.

 Example Letter to Request an Emotional Support Letter for a Landlord or Airline